If you’re an American, the combination of affordable AND high-quality health care just doesn’t exist in the United States.

 To be honest, I’d been daydreaming about ways to eject myself from the fossil fuel extraction industry for a while before getting axed, but I never had the courage to leave my health care behind.

-Maybe you can relate a similar sort of feeling with your job...
+Maybe you can relate to a similar sort of feeling with your job...

 If you want to change careers or embark on a digital nomad adventure – living around the world and working remotely online – health care challenges might not be the obstacle you’re making it out to be in your head.

-I had the same fears about my own condition (a genetic hormone deficiency disorder called Kallmann’s Syndrome), especially since my cushy oil company health care was the only insurance plan I’d ever had in the U.S. that actually covered the correct hormone therapy I required.
+I had the same fears about my own condition (a genetic hormone deficiency disorder called Kallmann’s Syndrome), especially since my cushy oil company health care was the only insurance plan I’d ever had in the U.S. that actually covered the correct medications I required.

-After being laid off however, the oil industry made the decision to eject for me.
-I was forced to find another way to get my medicine or face a drastic and unhealthy quality of life drop.
+After being laid off however, I was forced to find another way to get my medicine or go without.

-But it required me to do something drastic and a bit risky.
-I had to become an U.S. medical exile.
+...but it required me to do something drastic and a bit risky.
+I had to become a U.S. Medical Exile.

-Whether you realize it or not, we Americans pay anywhere from 2 to 10 times more for the same medical treatment and pharmaceutical drugs than most of our foreign counterparts do.
+Whether you realize it or not, Americans pay anywhere from 2 to 10 times more for the same medical treatment & pharmaceutical drugs than most of our foreign counterparts do.

-For my particular hormone treatment (the FSH, LH and hCG gonadotropin hormones), there’s an insane 10x price hike on the medication if purchased in the U.S. That black market style price gouging goes for seeing primary care physicians and specialists too.
+For my particular hormone treatment (the FSH, LH and hCG gonadotropin hormones), there’s an insane 10x price hike on the medication if purchased in the U.S. That black market style price gouging extends to primary care physicians and specialist appointments too.

 If you think I’m joking, keep reading.

-It turns out that one visit to my U.S. endocrinologist (a hormone specialty doctor) can cost anywhere from $250 to $500 without insurance, just for the pleasure of a consult.
-Seeing the same kind of specialist without insurance in Budapest, Hungary will run you a whopping $30 without insurance.
+It turns out that one visit to my U.S. endocrinologist (a hormone specialty doctor) can cost anywhere from $250 to $500 without insurance — just for the pleasure of a consult.
+Seeing the same kind of specialist without insurance in Budapest, Hungary will cost you just $30.

 In the States, the monthly price of my medication is $2000.
-In Hungary, the same dosage from the same pharmaceutical company (in the same packaging) only costs around $200 per month.
+In Hungary, the same box of meds from the same pharmaceutical company (in the same packaging, just different language) only costs $200 per month.

 How’s that sort of price difference even possible?